 We have studied many styles of transmission oil coolers and we have determined that the average size of normal wear material through the life of the transmission that can pass through the cooler are 600 micron (common beach sand is known to be 200 micron).
-Internal screens cannot be serviced without disassembly of the transmission.
-This is why we support the use of a filter to provide secondary debris containment after the cooler has been properly cleaned.
-We recommend Airsept's Trans Guard OEM style filter products (www.airsept.com).
+We do support the use of Airsept Trans Guard OEM style filter products to provide secondary debris containment after the cooler has been properly cleaned.